Ai-Thinker-Open/Ai-Thinker-Open_ESP32-CAMERA_WAN/README.md

 # uNabto ESP32 cam demo

+Using Nabto's SDK, the smartConfig network function has been added.
+Thanks to Nabto's technical support, I solved the problem of network delay.

 This project turns the ESP32-CAM into a remote P2P accesible surveillance camera.
 It uses the esp-idf FreeRTOS based core (vs. some other demos which uses the arduino core).
 Also it uses the espressif esp32-cam library with slight modification (we could not get the reset to work).